mebecker/afd-fronted-storage/readme.md

     Make sure to `az login` and `az account set` in order to choose the appropriate Azure subscription.

     This will deploy to a resource group called "rg-afd-storage-poc" with a unique string appended.
 (E.g. rg-afd-storage-poc-w4uhuaeadgeye).
-The same unique string will be appended to the storage account and front door resource names.
+The same unique string will be appended to the storage account front door and log analytics workspace resource names.
+Both the AFD instance and the Storage Account will be configured to send diagnostic logs to the Log Analytics Workspace.

 2. Get the front door url from arm deployment output